 Wage reductions, increases in hours, the worst unemployment that America has experienced.
 Attempts to smash the trade union movement.
-The concentration of the net of open and secret employers' associations.
+The expansion of the network of open and secret employers' associations.
 The growth of the open shop movement.
 The forcible extension of company unions.
-Persecutions of the foreign-born in every form.
+Persecution of the foreign-born in every form.
 These are the principal milestones on the highway of the capitalist offensive.

 In their defensive struggles-we shall only mention the outstanding strikes, the 600,000 miners, 400,000 railroad workers, 100,000 textile workers-the workers could not resist the attacks of the capitalists with sufficient power.
 A splendid militant spirit pervaded the workers.
-But the ossified, old, bureaucratic leaders, the "25,000 dollar a year labor leaders", as Wm.
+But the ossified, old, bureaucratic leaders, the "25,000 dollar a year labor leaders," as Wm.
 Z. Foster characterized them, fled in terror from any kind of fight.
 They did so partly because they are utterly unfit for leading any fight, partly because they sold out to the capitalists directly, or to the capitalist government.

 Not alone are the leaders unfit for conducting the fight, but the form in which trade unionism has stagnated is unsuited for the struggle.
 In place of the petrified old bureaucratic leadership in the trade unions, the workers must develop new leaders.
-In place of the complete isolation or loose federation of the different crafts, there must be inaugurated the complete amalgamation.
+In place of the complete isolation or loose federation of the different crafts, there must be inaugurated a real amalgamation.

-The last struggles have revealed terrifying examples of organizational laxity.
+The last great struggles have revealed terrifying examples of laxity in organization.
 The bituminous miners had already come to terms with the bosses, while the anthracite miners were still on strike.
 While seven railroad craft unions conducted a desperate fight for their very lives, the nine other railroad craft unions remained at the service of the employers, witnessing with criminal indifference the fate of their fighting fellow workers.
 The organization of the miners did not cooperate with the organizations of the railroad workers.
-The American Federation of Labor as a whole did nothing to help the hundreds of thousands who were in the struggle, except to give them empty phrases of sympathy.
+The American Federation of Labor as a whole did nothing to help the hundreds of thousands who were in the struggle except to give them empty phrases of sympathy.

 More than a million workers were in the struggle!
-Hundreds of thousands of skilled and unskilled workers, American and foreign workers, old organized workers, and workers up to that time unorganized, stood in the line of battle.
+Hundreds of thousands of skilled and unskilled workers, native and foreign-born workers, workers long organized, and workers hitherto unorganized, all stood in the line of battle.
 Capitalism helps in producing uniformity in the American working class!
 But the backward form of organization of the American trade unions, and the reactionary attitude of the labor leaders, obstructed the realization of organizational unity.